jroell/auto-wiki/Ollama-instruction.md

 npm run dev
 ```

-## Step 4: Use DeepWiki with Ollama
+## Step 4: Use AutoWiki with Ollama

 1. Open http://localhost:3000 in your browser
 2. Enter a GitHub, GitLab, or Bitbucket repository URL